undecaf/hetzner-snap-and-rotate/README.md

 The rotation process is governed by the following rules:

 - Periods are counted backwards from the instant of the rotation process.
-- If `sliding-periods` is `true` then the last period starts at the rotation instant minus the respective period length, i.e. periods slide along with the instant of rotation.
-- If `sliding-periods` is `false` then the last period starts at the latest of the following instants that lies before the rotation instant:
+- The last period starts at the latest of the following instants that lies before the rotation instant:

   | Rotation period  | Starts at                                                          |
   |------------------|--------------------------------------------------------------------|